64kramsystem/personal_notes/topics/bevy.md

 Systems can communicate via a message queue - the `Event`s system.
 Every reader tracks the events it has read independently, so one can handle the same events from multiple systems.

 WATCH OUT!!
-W/R don't enforce ordering, so if the two W/R systems are not ordered, events may be read on the next frame ("1-frame-lag" problem).
-Events persists only until the end of the next frame.
+Events are _immediately_ committed, however, ordering is not implicitly enforced, so if it's not defined, events may be read on the next frame.
+Events persists for two frames (current and next).

 It's possible to manually manage events (see [here](https://bevy-cheatbook.github.io/patterns/manual-event-clear.html)).